 - Quells numerous stress-related disorders

-- Boosts white blood cell production to prevent illness
+- Boosts white blood cell production to target illness

 Spirit of the Plant